jackseagrist/Wildfire_Hackathon/index.md

 ## Problem Statement

 Wildfires pose a significant risk to human life and infrastructure and have massive associated economic costs: Insurance claims alone topped $12 billion in 2018 for California (1 & 2).
-Semi-arid regions, like California, naturally face wildfires seasonally but because climate and weather directly influence wildfire risks, but global warming is expected to further exacerbate fire damage towards natural and urban ecosystems (3).
-During 2015-2020, several unprecedented fires have occured in varying regions and ecosystems of California, stretching existing support thin and highlighting the need for new ideas and tools.
+Semi-arid regions, like California, naturally face wildfires but global warming is expected to exacerbate future wildfires, increasing associated risks and challenging traditional fire fighting methods (3).
+During 2015-2020, several unprecedented fires occured in varying regions and ecosystems in California, stretching existing support thin and highlighting the need for new wildfire fighting and evacuation ideas and tools.

 ### Motivation